The Nautical Origins of Common Phrases

 The typical pole used on inland barges for propulsion is 10 feet long.
 The conjecture is that bargemen could use this to keep each other (or pirates) at a distance, allowing for safe passage.

 There are many more phrases and words with nautical connections; this is just a sampling to give you the Lay of the Land (easy, identifiable features).
-Now that you are more familiar with these terms, we wanted to remind you that EDT does offer Marine Services and is a SubChapter M TPO.

 To find out more about how EDT can help you and all your Marine Services, please go here.